MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/deprecated-features-ru.md

 |----|----|
 |Moved| The item documents are no longer specific to Russia, so we have made it generally available in the standard product.
 You can find them as Inventory Receipt and Inventory Shipment. |

 ### Custom Declaration

-When printing sales documents, you can set up different tray numbers and paper sources on the first, last, and other pages.
+Russian legislation requires companies to record and track the customs declaration number for all imported goods.
+If a company sells imported goods, it must print the customs declaration number and the country of origin on invoices.

 |Moved, Removed, or Replaced?|Why?|
 |----|----|